mbasaglia/glaxnimate/docs/docs/manual/ui/dialogs.md

 Generally, *Closest Color* is the best choice when you want to trace the whole image, *Extract Colors* when you only need specific elements.

+*Extract Colors* has the option *Tolerance*, which determines how close the pixels have to be to the specified color.

 ### Transparency

 ![Trace dialog](/img/screenshots/dialogs/trace/alpha.png)